sparklingrobots/nano2017/README.md

 # What is NaNoEdMo?
 It's National Novel Editing Month [https://nanoedmo.com]

-To win, I must log 50 hours of verified editing in one month.
+To win, I must log ~50~ 40 hours of verified editing in one month.
+(I brought this down from the original 50 hour goal because that was really not going to happen.)

 Editing is defined as changing previously written material.
 Editing does not include writing a completely new novel.
 It does not include planning or researching.
 It does include anything from correcting the grammar and spelling to substantial rewriting of the novel.
 So here we are.

-# Hours logged so far: 5.77/50. (~12%)
+# Hours logged so far: 10.93/40. (~22%)

 # 2017 word count: 39,166 / 50,000.